What is Left After Distillation? How Knowledge Transfer Impacts Fairness and Bias: Abstract

 \section{Abstract}

 \acrlong{kd} is a commonly used \gls{dnn} compression method, which often maintains overall generalization performance.
 However, we show that even for balanced image classification datasets, such as CIFAR-100, Tiny ImageNet and ImageNet, as many as 41\% of the classes are statistically significantly affected by distillation when comparing class-wise accuracy (i.e.\ class bias) between a teacher/distilled student or distilled student/non-distilled student model.
 Changes in class bias are not necessarily an undesirable outcome when considered outside of the context of a model's usage.
-Using two common fairness metrics, \gls{dpd} and \gls{eod} on models trained with the CelebA, Trifeature, and HateXplain datasets, our results suggest that increasing the distillation temperature improves the distilled student model's fairness --- for \gls{dpd}, the distilled student even surpasses the fairness of the teacher model at high temperatures.
+Using two common fairness metrics, \gls{dpd} and \gls{eod} on models trained with the CelebA, Trifeature, and HateXplain datasets, our results suggest that increasing the distillation temperature improves the distilled student model's fairness, and the distilled student fairness can even surpass the fairness of the teacher model at high temperatures.
+Additionally, we examine individual fairness, ensuring similar instances receive similar predictions.
+Our results confirm that higher temperatures also improve the distilled student model's individual fairness.
 This study highlights the uneven effects of \acrshort{kd} on certain classes and its potentially significant role in fairness, emphasizing that caution is warranted when using distilled models for sensitive application domains.